aaudevart/COURSERA-ML_with_TF_certif/README.md

 Overfitting more likely to occur on smaller datasets because there's less likelihood of all possible features being encountered in the training process.

+TODO >> Ungraded Exercice Let's start building a classifier using the full Cats v Dogs dataset of 25k images.

+### Week 2 : Image Augmentation

+ImageDataGenerator:
+- rotation_range is a value in degrees (0–180), a range within which to randomly rotate pictures.
+- width_shift and height_shift are ranges (as a fraction of total width or height) within which to randomly translate pictures vertically or horizontally.
+- shear_range is for randomly applying shearing transformations.
+- zoom_range is for randomly zooming inside pictures.
+- horizontal_flip is for randomly flipping half of the images horizontally.
+This is relevant when there are no assumptions of horizontal assymmetry (e.g. real-world pictures).
+- fill_mode is the strategy used for filling in newly created pixels, which can appear after a rotation or a width/height shift. => It attempts to recreate lost information after a transformation like a shear

+the image augmentation introduces a random element to the training images but if the validation set doesn't have the same randomness, then its results can fluctuate like this.

+all augmentation is done in-memory

+When training with augmentation, you noticed that the training is a little slower because the image processing takes cycles.

+Add Augmentation to it, and experiment with different parameters to avoid overfitting.
+This will likely take a lot of time -- as it requires using the full dataset along with augmentation code to edit the data on-the-fly.

+TODO >> Ungraded Exercice

 ## Part 4 - Sequence & Time Series prediction